 Instead of copying the experienced bodybuilders, newbies would be better off if they took advantage of a phenomenon called newbie gains (a.k.a. beginner gains).
 There’s a brief phase in strength training where building muscle and burning fat at the same time is a better strategy than bulking and cutting.
 It’s the beginner phase.
 Thanks to newbie gains, beginners will build muscle fast even in a state of caloric deficit, provided that they train and eat right.

-Best way to get abs fast (for newbies) is bodyweight training.
-I always recommend beginners to start their muscle building journey with bodyweight training because of the following reasons:
+The best way to get abs fast (for newbies) is bodyweight training.
+I always recommend beginners to start their muscle-building journey with bodyweight training because of the following reasons:

 - Bodyweight training is an excellent way to build muscle fast and lose fat at the same time.

 - Bodyweight training doesn’t have a learning curve.
 Anyone can learn the basic bodyweight exercises in a matter of a few minutes, so you can start building muscle from day 1.
 The lack of a learning curve also helps prevent injuries.

 - Bodyweight training builds an excellent muscular foundation.
 After I built my six-pack abs with bodyweight training, I wanted to build more muscle so I started lifting weights.
 4 months after I started weightlifting, I was deadlifting 460 pounds, bench pressing 275 pounds, squatting 365 pounds and military pressing 175 pounds.
 I owe this incredibly fast progress to the foundation I built with bodyweight training.
 (If you don’t believe me, read Arnold Schwarzenegger’s biography that documents his bodybuilding career (which I reviewed here) and you’ll see that he also recommends newbies to start building muscle with bodyweight training.)